 - Lease GAP insurance: If your car is on lease, this type could cover the remainder of your contract, as well as any cancellation fees you might need to pay.

-- Contact your car insurance provider to see what insurance settlement they offer you first.
+- Start by speaking to your car insurance provider about a potential settlement to see what they can offer you.

 - Gather the information you need to make a claim on your GAP insurance.
 Also, check what your excess is and if there are any time limits for submitting your claim.
 This information will all be detailed in your terms and conditions.

 - If you need to make a claim, please call us on 0333 043 1328 quoting "Combined Gap Insurance" or alternatively you can email firstname.lastname@example.org.